Chan Sow Lin: Early life

-Chan was born into a poor family in the Panyu District, Guangdong province of China in 1845.
+Chan was born into a poor family in the Panyu District (part of Guangzhou city now), Guangdong of China in 1845.
 At the age of 16, Chan migrated to Malaya.
 He started working in Taiping under Low Sam in tin mining.
 Chan quickly proved himself useful, and was appointed to supervise the tin mines at Assam Kumbang, Taiping within a few months.
 And a year later, he was given full authority by Low Sam to take charge of all his mining interests in Larut district.

-After an undereducated childhood, Chan sought a private tutor to learn Mandarin, and later learned the local Malay language.
+After an undereducated childhood, Chan sought a private tutor to learn how to read and write in Chinese, and later learned the local Malay language.

 Involvement in Larut Wars

 Chan was involved in the Larut Wars, a series of wars waged between dialect group Ghee Hin and Hai San.
 While participating in the conflict between Si Yap and Chung Loong groups, he was seriously wounded and was treated in Penang.

 At the end of the war, Taiping was captured by British troops.
 However, there were some unsatisfied members who wanted to start another war.
 Chan acted promptly to act as mediator between both parties.
 He offered to arrange a dinner to convince both parties that it was in their interest to keep the peace.
 Chan offered himself as the hostage to prove its sincerity to the rivals.
 The dinner ended with both parties agreeing to a truce.